antonio-ramadas/vodafone-business-store-scraper/README.md

 ## Vodafone Business Store - Music Accessories

-You can access it [here](https://loja.negocios.vodafone.pt/loja/acessorios/catalogo?&categoria=Som&icmp=quicklinks-acessorios-som-3) (in portuguese).
+You can access it [here](https://loja.negocios.vodafone.pt/loja/acessorios/catalogo?&categoria=Som&icmp=quicklinks-acessorios-som-3) (in Portuguese).
 As you can see, there is a section with the products:

 ![Vodafone Business Store - Music Accessories - listing](resources/vodafone-business-store-music-accessories-listing.png)